Overactive Bladder (cont.)

 - Find a local Urologist in your town

-What is the prognosis for overactive bladder?
+What are the treatments for an overactive bladder?

 Find out what women really need.